s-kust/python-backtesting-template/README.md

 System Quality Number (SQN) is a popular indicator of the trading system's quality developed by Dr. Van Tharp.
 Its classic formula has a drawback: it tends to produce overly optimistic results when analyzing more than 100 trades, particularly when the number of trades exceeds 150-200.

 `SQN_modified` is devoid of this drawback.
 It is simply the average of trade profits divided by the standard deviation of profits.
 A trading system is considered not bad if its `SQN_modified` has a positive value of at least 0.1.
 Systems whose `SQN_modified` value exceeds 0.2 are deemed decent or even good.

 By looking through the `output.xlsx` file, you can easily calculate the average `SQN_modified` for all tickers.

-# Implementing Your Custom Features

-The purpose of this repository, like the original `backtesting` package, is to test the effectiveness of your custom features as trading signals.
-When we talk about creating features, we refer to adding one or more columns to the OHLC data based on rules.
-You can store functions that accomplish this in the `features` folder.

-You also need a function that calls the feature-creation functions.
-Pass this function as the `add_features_forecasts_func` parameter to the `get_stat_and_trades_for_ticker` function.
-It is advisable to place this function in the `utils/prepare_df.py` file to avoid confusion.

-Although everything written above may seem complicated, you will quickly understand it after reviewing the examples in the specified folders and files.
+Or simply use the result that the `run_all_tickers` function returns.

 # Managing Special Situations